10 Unmissable Festivals In Iran That Tell A Story

 Photo: katetrysh / Pixabay / Image For Representation Only

 Yalda Night is celebrated on the winter solstice, the longest night of the year, marking the start of winter and the return of longer days.
 Families gather, often at the home of the eldest member, to enjoy food, read poetry, and celebrate until dawn.
 Fresh fruits, nuts, and traditional dishes like Fesenjan are shared.
 A key tradition is “Fal-e Hafez,” where wishes are made and poetry is read for reflection.
+Today, the celebration is observed across the country, from small villages to major cities near airports in Iran, bringing communities together in a shared cultural spirit.
 In 2022, UNESCO recognised Yalda as a cultural heritage.

 Location: Kashan, Yazd, Birjand